Coronavirus latest: Italy imposes nationwide restrictions | DW | 09.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+Pubs, restaurants, and cafes throughout the whole country are now required to close at sundown.

+21:10 Nationwide travel restrictions imposed in Italy will last until April 3.
+"There won't be a red zone," Conte told reporters, referring to recent restrictions imposed on large parts of northern Italy.
+"There will be Italy" as a protected area, he said.

-21:05 Under the new safety measures in Italy, all people in in the country will not be able to travel outside the areas where they live unless they can demonstrate a need to work or some other reason for travel.
+21:05 Under the new safety measures in Italy, all people in in the country are forbidden from traveling outside the areas where they live unless they can demonstrate a need to work or some other reason for travel.

-20:47 Italian Prime Minister Giuseppe Conte says lockdown measures will be extended across the whole of Italy.
+20:47 Italian Prime Minister Giuseppe Conte says lockdown measures will be extended across the whole of Italy as of Tuesday.
 The ongoing coronavirus outbreak has killed hundreds in the European country.

 20:44 Two US lawmakers from the Republican party, Doug Collins and Matt Gaetz, said they were going into self-quarantine after being exposed to the new coronavirus at February conference.
 Both of them had contact with US President Donald Trump in recent days.